anshumanbh/brutesubs/README.md

 * cewl is flaky sometimes.
 It just won't run hence everything else waiting on it won't run either.
 You can troubleshoot this by checking a few things:
 	* Removing the docker images and rebuilding them again
 	* Running cewl standalone and seeing if it actually runs by itself or not
-	* change the cewl command in the docker-compose.yml file by decreasing the depth from 3 to 2 and see if that runs
+	* change the cewl command in the docker-compose.yml file by decreasing the depth from 2 to 1 and see if that runs
 	* I have had my AWS VPS IP blocked by Uber after running cewl a few times so thats a possibility as well.
 If that happens, cewl will not create any words and hence the entire automation will break
+	* Whatever it is, please make sure that before the cewl docker container exits, it says "Words Found" because only then the cewl wordlist will have a size >0 and the rest of the automation will proceed.
+If you don't see "Words Found" before the cewl container quits, that implies cewl did not successfully run, so stop all the containers.
+Figure out what the problem is and then start the environment again.
+I have reduced the cewl depth to 2 now so hopefully it should run in most cases.
+If not, just further reduce it to 1.

 * The whole automation is slow right now just because of the number of words to bruteforce against.
 I will try to solve this by spawning more docker containers and splitting the wordlists.
 But, at this point, there is not much that can be done unfortunately.
 I have tried running it on AWS and it was surprisingly much much faster than running it locally.
 So, it is not that bad after all.